itslanguage/itslanguage-js/README.md

 ## Usage

-Consult the package you want to use for more info on usage.
+Consult the package you want to use for more information and documentation.

 - [api readme](packages/api/README.md)
 - [recorder readme](packages/recorder/README.md)